ibm-cloud-docs/containers/cs_secure.md

 Worker nodes in standard clusters are provisioned in to the IBM Cloud infrastructure (SoftLayer) account that is associated with your public or dedicated {{site.data.keyword.Bluemix_notm}} account.
 The worker nodes are dedicated to your account and you are responsible to request timely updates to the worker nodes to ensure that the worker node OS and {{site.data.keyword.containerlong_notm}} components apply the latest security updates and patches.

 Use the `ibmcloud ks worker-update` [command](cs_cli_reference.html#cs_worker_update) regularly (such as monthly) to deploy updates and security patches to the operating system and to update the Kubernetes version.
-When updates are available, you are notified when you view information about the master and worker nodes in the {{site.data.keyword.Bluemix_notm}} console or CLI, such as with the `ibmcloud ks clusters` or `ibmcloud ks workers <cluster_name>` commands.
+When updates are available, you are notified when you view information about the master and worker nodes in the {{site.data.keyword.Bluemix_notm}} console or CLI, such as with the `ibmcloud ks clusters` or `ibmcloud ks workers --cluster <cluster_name>` commands.
 {: important}

 **How does my worker node setup look like?**</br>